-- Select the Score node.
-Ensure that the following properties are set to their default value of Yes: - o Use Output Fixed Names - o C Score - Select the Score Code Export node and set the properties.
+- 1. Select the Score node.
+Ensure that the following properties are set to their default value of Yes: - Use Output Fixed Names - C Score - Select the Score Code Export node and set the properties.
 The Output Directory property specifies the directory to store the export files.
 The Name property specifies the folder that contains the output files created by the Score Code Export node.
-For information about the properties, see "Score Code Export Node Properties".
+For information about the properties, see "Score Code Export Node Properties" on page 9.

 After the properties are set, you are ready to export the score code.
-Click the right mouse button over the Score Code Export node and select Run.
+Right-click the Score Code Export node and select Run.
 When SAS Enterprise Miner completes processing, the Run Status window opens to indicate that the run completed.
 Click the Results button to view the output variables and the listing output.
-For information about the output, see "Output Created by the Score Code Export Node".
+For information about the output, see "Output Created by the Score Code Export Node" on page 10.